vsemionov/xlab/README.md

 # XLab
 Transformer Lab

-XLab is a personal experiment to learn implementing and training transformer models using modern techniques.
+XLab is a personal experiment to learn implementing and training transformer models at scale, using modern techniques.
 It supports:
  - Configurable model sizes, architecture modifications, datasets, tokenizer settings, and training procedure
  - Parallel and reproducible training on multiple GPUs and nodes